PrincetonUniversity/jobstats/docs/index.md

 The main advantages of Jobstats are:

-- GPU utilization and memory usage for each allocated GPU
+- utilization and memory usage for each allocated GPU
 - automatically cancel jobs with 0% GPU utilization
-- accurate CPU memory usage for single and multi-node jobs
+- accurate CPU memory usage for jobs of any size
 - graphical interface for inspecting job metrics versus time
-- custom job efficiency emails with job-specific notes
+- efficiency reports contain job-specific notes to guide users
 - automated emails to users for instances of underutilization
 - periodic reports on usage and efficiency for users and group leaders
 - all of the above features work with Open OnDemand jobs

 ## How does Jobstats work?

-Job and node statistics are exposed by four different Prometheus exporters (Node, cgroups, NVIDIA, GPFS):
+A schematic diagram of the components of the Jobstats platform and the external tools is shown below:

 ![Schematic diagram](jobstats_schematics.png)

+A compute node with two sockets is shown in the upper left.
+The dotted line around the node indicates the three node-level exporters, namely, Node, cgroups and NVIDIA.
+A GPFS server is shown in the upper right with its cluster-level GPFS exporter.
 The exporters serve to make data available to the Prometheus database.
-Users interact with the Prometheus and Slurm data via the web interface (i.e., Grafana) and external tools (e.g., `gpudash`).
+Users interact with the Prometheus and Slurm data via the web interface (i.e., Grafana) and external tools (e.g., `jobstats`).

 ## Which institutions are using Jobstats?